-As mentioned previously, the County has obtained local and state approval to construct a transfer station and processing facility under the initial Refuse Disposal Permit No. 2013-WPT-0624 (subsequently renewed, remains active).
-The approved St. Andrews Transfer Station and processing facility is permitted to be constructed in the "Area A" portion of the landfill site

-(Appendix D), and is designed to accommodate up to 100,620 tons per year of municipal solid waste generated within St. Mary's County.
+As mentioned previously, the County has obtained local and state approval to construct а transfer station and processing facility under the initial Refuse Disposal Permit 2013-WPT-0624 No. (subsequently renewed. remains active).
+The approved St. Andrews Transfer Station and processing facility is permitted to be constructed in the "Area A" portion of the landfill site (Appendix D), and is designed to accommodate up to 100,620 tons per year of municipal solid waste generated within St. Mary's County.
 The permitted capacity of the facility can be modified upon request.
-Further discussion is provided in Chapter 5.2.2 of this Plan.